couchbase/couchbase-lite-core/docs/BLIP Protocol.md

 ### 3.4.
 Receiving Messages

-The receiver simply reads the frames one at a time from the input transport and uses their message types and request numbers to group them together into messages.
+The receiver simply reads the frames one at a time from the input transport and uses their message types and request numbers (sec.
+3.6) to group them together into messages.

+>**Note:** Requests (MSG) and responses (RPY) have _independent_ message number sequences, so a MSG frame with number 1 refers to a different message than an RPY frame with number 1.
+This is because RPY frames use the message numbering of the MSG they reply to.
+This is important to keep in mind when building a data structure that maps incoming message numbers to message objects!

 When the current frame does not have its more-coming flag set, that message is complete.
 Its properties are decoded, its body is decompressed if necessary, and the message is delivered to the application.